 Step 08: Print a second draft copy from your previously updated electronic version.
 Repeat the relevant parts in Steps 4, 5, 6 and 7

+If you're still not completely sure you've found all errors, you could consider Step 08.
 Make any remaining corrections and improvements that you consider are required.

 Step 09: Print your third draft copy.
 Ask a friend or colleague to read your updated article, document, or publication